saintzaw/tp/docs/UserGuide.md

 > ❗ **Warning**
 >
-> Deleting a module that is not present will cause Modganiser to throw an error.
+> Modganiser will show an error if you delete a module that doesn't exist.
 >
 >![DeleteError](UG_Screenshots/Delete_Error_Module_Not_In_List.png)